Select Page

 WASB staff attorneys can either serve to impartially direct expulsion hearing proceedings or be named as a district’s designated hearing officer under section 120.13(1)(e)1.b. of the Wisconsin statues.
 As a designated hearing officer, a WASB staff attorney would serve as the impartial decision maker and determine whether the administration’s process and recommendation for expulsion should be upheld.

-Negotiation, Review, and Drafting of Agreements with Outside Parties
+Negotiation, Review and Drafting of Agreements with Outside Parties

 WASB staff attorneys have experience working with vendor, transportation and other commercial contracts.
 When entering into agreements with outside parties, boards may contact the WASB to review such contracts, negotiate more favorable terms, and protect boards from onerous contract provisions.
 In addition, WASB staff attorneys can help districts with intergovernmental agreements to make sure they comply with the law and board policies and procedures, and with establishing purchasing cooperatives to improve health insurance purchasing power.